 - A Master’s thesis must be examined by a single academic specialist

-- Supervisors may not serve as examiners of Master’s or Doctoral theses.
+- Supervisors may not serve as examiners of their own Master’s or Doctoral students

-- For Doctoral theses, following the successful (written) examination, there is an Oral Thesis Defence.
+- For Doctoral theses, following the successful (written) examination, there is an oral defence

-Examiners are asked to evaluate the thesis according to a number of criteria as indicated in the grid in the thesis examination form.
+Examiners evaluate the thesis according to the criteria in the thesis examiner report form.
 Examiners provide an overall judgment of 'passed' or ‘not passed’, assessing whether or not the thesis fulfills the requirement for the degree, even if minor changes are recommended.